MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 ### MsalProvider

-An `IProvider` implementation built on the official Microsoft Authentication Library (MSAL).
+An [IProvider](./IProvider.md) implementation built on the official Microsoft Authentication Library (MSAL).
-The `MsalProvider` is NetStandard and supports any NetStandard 2.0 applications.
+The [MsalProvider](./msal/MsalProvider.md)  is NetStandard and supports any NetStandard 2.0 applications.

 Available in the `CommunityToolkit.Authentication.Msal` package.

 ### WindowsProvider

-A lightweight `IProvider` implementation built directly on the native Windows Account Manager (WAM) APIs.
+A lightweight [IProvider](./IProvider.md) implementation built directly on the native Windows Account Manager (WAM) APIs.
-This provider enables authentication of consumer MSA accounts without any Azure AAD config and only requires a Microsoft Store App registration to use.
+The [WindowsProvider](./uwp/WindowsProvider.md) enables authentication of consumer MSA accounts without any Azure AAD config and only requires a Microsoft Store App registration to use.

 Available in the `CommunityToolkit.Authentication.Uwp` package.

 ## Call Microsoft Graph APIs

 Once authenticated, you can now make API calls to Microsoft Graph using a preconfigured GraphServiceClient.
 Access to the client is enabled through an extension method on IProvider called, `GetClient()`.
+See [ProviderExtensions](../helpers/ProviderExtensions.md) for more details.

 Available in the `CommunityToolkit.Graph` package.

-See [ProviderExtensions](../helpers/ProviderExtensions.md) for more details.

 ```csharp
 using CommunityToolkit.Authentication;